 You can make this easy pie in under an hour and I’m going to show you how to do it, step-by-step.
 You’re going to love this Amish recipe!

 This is the food I was raised on.
-My mom would make these recipes almost every single day, back on the farm.
+My mom would make these homemade pie recipes almost every single day, back on the farm.

 Molasses – This is the main ingredient in this molasses pie.
 The age-old question is light or dark?
 Hard-core molasses fans might even opt for the blackstrap molasses.
 Many bakers use a combination of light and dark varieties.

 - Light molasses is the sweetest form and is often used in molasses cookies.